squires/pipong/README.md

 # pipong

-pipong is a scoreboard for table tennis that runs on a raspberry pi.
+pipong is a scoreboard for table tennis that runs on a Raspberry Pi.
 It uses an infrared remote control to update the scores.
 It indicates whose serve it is and recognizes when a game is over.

 pipong has been tested on a Raspberry Pi Model B running Raspbian Wheezy with the Epiphany browser (version 3.8.2).